code-game-project/vscode-codegame/README.md

 MIT License

-Copyright (c) 2022 CodeGame Contributors (https://code-game.org/contributors)
+Copyright (c) 2022 vscode-codegame contributors (https://github.com/code-game-project/vscode-codegame/graphs/contributors)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal